carpentries-lab/python-aos-lesson/episodes/06-github.md

 > Especially if you are using multiple computers to access your account.
 {: .callout}

+The first thing we are going to do is check if this has already been done on the computer we’re on.
+Because generally speaking, this setup only needs to happen once and then you can forget about it.
 We can run the list command to check what key pairs already exist on our computer.

 ~~~